moby/moby/docs/userguide/networking/dockernetworks.md

 built-in VXLAN-based overlay network driver, and Docker's `libkv` library.

 The `overlay` network requires a valid key-value store service.
-Currently, Docker's supports Consul, Etcd, and Zookeeper (Distributed store).
+Currently, Docker's supports Consul, Etcd, and ZooKeeper (Distributed store).
 Before creating a network you must install and configure your chosen key-value store service.
 The Docker hosts that you intend to network and the service must be able to communicate.